 - Paw wax or booties for summer visits

-- Dog bed or blanket they're familiar with — helps in new spaces
+- Dog bed or blanket they're familiar with.
+It helps in new spaces.

-- A leash that's longer than 6 feet for trail hiking
+- A leash longer than 6 feet for trail hiking

 - Poop bags (the desert has no tolerance for this being someone else's problem)